 - Mist often (optional).
 Misting won't necessarily take care of the humidity issue, but it will help to deter pests.

 I can’t recommend a pinstripe calathea enough.
-Once you understand its care needs, you’ll find that it is a great plant for beginners and houseplant experts alike!
+Once you understand its care needs, you’ll find that it is a great plant!